prototypefund/dingsda/README.md

 configuration for the UIs is found inside of UI/<ui number>/config_UI.json

-please provide all necessary information before you start the server.
+make sure to provide all necessary information before you start the server.

 **HTTP API**